MGunlogson/DataTables-NetSS/README.md

     var TableIn = DataTablesIn.ParseJSONString(myDataTableParameter);
     //load from database or wherever
     IQueryable<DataItem> DataQry= GetData();

+	//recordsFiltered should be set to # of records from query before paging is applied var recordsFiltered = DataQry.Count();

     //paging support
     DataQry = DataQry.Skip(TableIn.start);
     //need to handle "return all records" (-1)